asy3661/Latin-case-generator/README.md

 - the correct case form given a particular case and declension

 Much of the model was taken directly from [Aladdin Persson's](https://github.com/aladdinpersson) [Github repository](https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Projects/text_generation_babynames) for generating baby names.

+The data came from the [CLTK Tesserae Latin Corpus](https://github.com/cltk/lat_text_tesserae), and was parsed with [CLTK](https://github.com/cltk/cltk) to find examples of adjacent preposition and noun pairs.